-Yet more : likely to rearrange rooms every 6 months, regularly acknowledges professionals have more knowledge than me in their fields (never try to second guess a nurse!), fashion unconscious but willing to learn, appreciates the educated, envies the travelled, wonders why so many fish have misplaced their clothing, almost finished Pride & Prejudice, can disappear into Home Depot for four hours, can fix your computer (would be very impressed if done in kind), offers choice of being a good cook with very small repertoire or amusing cook with delusions of adequacy.
+Yet more : likely to rearrange rooms every 6 months, fashion unconscious but willing to learn, admires the well travelled but may be world's worst tourist, wonders why so many fish have misplaced their clothing, almost finished Pride & Prejudice, can disappear into Home Depot for four hours, can fix your computer (would be very impressed if done in kind), offers choice of being a good cook with very small repertoire or amusing cook with delusions of adequacy.

 Other than that, a great first date is January 1st, 1900.